We are constantly evolving our hiring skills and practices.

 Given you roll a critical hit during your first interview, we will call you back to hold a technical interview.

-What "technical" means actually depends on your profile.
+What "technical" means depends on your profile.
 Maybe you applied as a developer, UX designer, cloud engineer, agile product owner or whatever else.
 No matter what, in your technical interview we will get a grasp on your real proficiency and operational attitude.
 We will also answer your questions about how we do things and why.
 It has to be a conversation so we can both bring some value home.

 Your technical interview score will depend on various aspects, not just production skills.